Global Handwashing Day: Background

-The campaign was initiated to reduce childhood mortality rates and related respiratory and diarrheal diseases by introducing simple behavioral changes, such as handwashing with soap.
+The campaign was initiated to reduce childhood mortality rates and related respiratory and Diarrhoeal diseases by introducing simple behavioral changes, such as handwashing with soap.
 This simple action can reduce the mortality rate of respiratory disease by 25%.
-Death from diarrheal diseases can be reduced by 50%.
+Death from Diarrhoeal diseases can be reduced by 50%.
 Across the world, more than 60 percent of health workers do not adhere to proper hand hygiene.
 According to the US Centers for Disease Control and Prevention, US health care providers, on average, wash their hands less than half of the time they should.
 On any given day, one in 25 US hospital patients has at least one healthcare-associated infection.

 Importance of handwashing

-Handwashing with soap is a very effective and the least expensive way to prevent diarrhea and acute respiratory infections.
-Pneumonia, a major ARI (acute respiratory infection), is the number one cause of mortality among children under five years old, killing an estimated 1.8 million children per year.
-Diarrhea and pneumonia together account for almost 3.5 million child deaths annually.
-Handwashing with soap is estimated to reduce cases of diarrhea by 30% and respiratory infections by 21% in children under the age of five.
+Handwashing with soap is recognized as a highly effective and cost-efficient method for preventing diseases such as diarrhea and acute respiratory infections.
+Pneumonia, a significant acute respiratory infection, is the leading cause of death among children under five years old, responsible for approximately 1.8 million child deaths each year.
+Together, diarrhea and pneumonia account for almost 3.5 million child fatalities annually.
+Studies estimate that handwashing with soap can reduce the incidence of diarrhea by 30% and respiratory infections by 21% in children under five years old.

-Getting into the habit of handwashing with soap before meals and after using the toilet will save more lives than any single vaccine or medical intervention, cutting deaths from diarrhea by almost half and deaths from acute respiratory infections by one-quarter.
+Regular handwashing with soap is a critical practice for health and hygiene, significantly reducing the risks of certain diseases.
+It is more effective in preventing illness than some medical interventions, reducing diarrhea-related deaths by nearly half and deaths from acute respiratory infections by a quarter.
+Handwashing is frequently integrated into broader WASH (Water, Sanitation, and Hygiene) programs.

-Handwashing is often carried out in conjunction with other sanitation interventions as part of WASH programs for water, sanitation and hygiene.

-The Global Handwashing Day helps raise awareness of the importance of washing hands with soap, but it also makes it fun for children to get involved.

-Proper hygiene requires that individuals know the importance of good hygiene and develop the habits to carry it out.

-Peer influence is significant for seeing increased handwashing.
-In a study conducted in Kenya, researchers found that students were much more likely to wash their hands when another student is present.
-Peer influence is only successful, however, when students know that handwashing is a desirable action.
+The Global Handwashing Day plays a key role in promoting awareness of handwashing benefits, particularly emphasizing its importance for children through engaging activities.
+Overall, effective hygiene practices hinge on awareness and the development of consistent handwashing habits.

+Peer influence has been observed to play a significant role in encouraging handwashing practices.
+For instance, a study in Kenya demonstrated that the presence of peers increased the likelihood of students washing their hands.
+This effect of peer influence, however, depends on the awareness and acceptance among peers that handwashing is a positive and desirable behavior.

 Related awareness days

 The World Health Organization (WHO) celebrates a World Hand Hygiene Day on 5 May.
+The awareness day was initiated by the WHO in 2009.
 In 2018 the theme was prevention of sepsis in health care.
 The theme of the year before was to combat antibiotic resistance (AMR).